Explore all the opportunities awaiting you at Wake Tech during the college's Fall Open House, from 9 a.m. to 12 p.m. Saturday on Southern Wake Campus.

 [email protected]

 Ready to get started at Wake Tech?
-Follow these steps to begin:
+Follow these steps:

 The following are requirements for the Dental Hygiene program selection process:

-As noted, acceptance into the Dental Hygiene program is highly competitive, so applying to the program does not guarantee acceptance.
-If applicants have equal point totals, the applicant with the highest score on the Admission Test for Dental Hygiene (ATDH) Perceptual Ability Score will be selected.
-If a tie still exists, the highest ATDH Quantitative Reasoning Score will be utilized, and finally, the ATDH Overall Score will be used to break any ties.
+Applying to the program does not guarantee acceptance.
+If applicants have equal point totals, the applicant with the highest score on the ATDH Perceptual Ability Score will be selected.
+If a tie still exists, the highest ATDH Quantitative Reasoning Score will be used, followed by the ATDH Overall Score.

-Students who were released from the Wake Tech Dental Hygiene program and wish to restart or students who wish to transfer into the program from another American Dental Association Commission on Dental Accreditation program must apply following the normal admissions protocol, but they also need to comply with the Restart/Transfer Student protocol.
+Students who were released from the Wake Tech Dental Hygiene program and wish to restart or students who wish to transfer into the program from another ADA CODA program must apply following the normal admissions protocol, but they also need to comply with the Transfer/Restart policy.

-ATTENTION: Students who are not U.S. citizens or do not have resident status cannot be licensed in North Carolina.
-If you are on an F-1 visa or are in the Deferred Action for Childhood Arrivals (DACA) program, please consider carefully before applying whether to invest your time and money in the program knowing that you will not be able to work in North Carolina.
-You might be able to be licensed in another state, but you would have to check with the licensing board in that particular state.
+ATTENTION: Students who are not U.S. citizens or do not have resident status may not be licensed in North Carolina.
+If you are on an F-1 visa or are in the Deferred Action for Childhood Arrivals (DACA) program, please consider carefully before applying whether to invest your time and money in the program knowing that you may not be able to work in North Carolina.

 Once accepted into the program, students are required to attend a departmental orientation and complete all clinical site requirements.
 Failure to attend the scheduled orientation will result in forfeiture of the seat.